muggy8/flex-box/README.md

 If the gutter class isn't effective enough, you can use this class to add to manually add gutters to any element.

 ## Importing
 You can import the built CSS via your CDN of choice.
-If you would like to, you can install it from NPM where the CSS in it's raw state lives as a JS file that you can adjust to your heart's content.
+If you like, you can install this git repo it from using NPM.
+The CSS of this project it's raw state exists as a JS file. feel free to adjust it to your heart's content.